YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 KRNLKILL, Process was terminated by SIGDANGER signal from the system --System swap space is too low --Report to System Administrator

-Run Time Error: This indicates that a YottaDB/GT.M process received the SIGDANGER signal from AIX, which means that virtual memory is critically low.
-This message is sent to the user and the system log, notifying that the YottaDB/GT.M process is terminating.
+Run Time Error: This indicates that a YottaDB process received the SIGDANGER signal from AIX, which means that virtual memory is critically low.
+This message is sent to the user and the system log, notifying that the YottaDB process is terminating.

 Action: Report this condition to the system administrator as soon as possible.
 Check the system configuration to ensure sufficient swap space for the expected workload.
 Investigate whether the paging space is adequate.